percona/psmdb-docs/docs/install/upgrade-from-60.md

 This document describes this method for the in-place upgrade (where your existing data and configuration files are preserved).

-!!! warning
+## Prerequisites

+Before the upgrade, do the following:

-    Perform a full backup of your data and configuration files before upgrading.
+1. Make a full backup of your data and configuration files

+2. In Percona Server for MongoDB 7.0, journaling is enabled by default.
+Thus,  the `storage.journal.enabled` configuration option has no effect.
+Edit the configuration file and remove the `storage.journal.enabled` option to ensure successful database start after the upgrade.

 === "Upgrade on Debian and Ubuntu"